When life gives you lemons make this easy lemon curd. Delicious lemon curd is so easy to make and is a great way to use up extra egg yolks.

 Granulated White Sugar: Sugar adds sweetness to the curd and gives it structure.

 Fresh Lemon Juice and Zest: Freshly squeezed lemon juice will give you the best flavor.
 Give the lemon curd a more intense lemon flavor by adding both the zest and juice of the lemon.
-When zesting a lemon be sure to use only the thin yellow outer skin.
-Avoid the bitter white pith underneath it.

 Salt: I add at least a pinch of salt to all of my recipes.
 Salt complements and intensifies the other flavors.
-For all of my recipes, I use Morton Kosher Salt which is saltier than Diamond Crystal Kosher Salt.
+For all of my recipes, I use Morton Kosher Salt which packs more densely than Diamond Crystal Kosher Salt.
 If you are using Diamond Crystal Kosher Salt you will want to double the amount of salt you add.

 Unsalted Butter: Softened room temperature butter will melt into the curd more quickly.
 Butter gives the curd a silky texture.

-See the recipe card for quantities.
+See the recipe card for full information on ingredients and quantities.

-In a glass heat-proof bowl whisk together the egg yolks, sugar, lemon juice, lemon zest, and salt.
-Place the bowl over a saucepan filled with 2 inches of simmering water.
+Step 2: Place the bowl over a saucepan filled with 2 inches of simmering water.
 Make sure the bottom of the bowl doesn't touch the water.

-Continue whisking as the lemon curd cooks.
+Step 3: Continue whisking as the lemon curd cooks.
 Constant whisking prevents the egg yolks from curdling.
 Keep whisking until the mixture thickens enough to coat the back of a spoon.
 Approximately 10 minutes.

-Remove the bowl from the heat and whisk in the butter one tablespoon at a time.
+Step 4: Remove the bowl from the heat and whisk in the butter one tablespoon at a time.
 Let each piece melt partially before adding more.

 Pour the finished lemon curd into a bowl or jar.
 Place a piece of plastic wrap directly on the surface of the curd to prevent a skin from forming.